Skip to main content

 About the Exhibition

-Lawrence Weiner (b.1942, New York City, NY) created NYC Manhole Covers, functional manhole covers that read: “in direct line with another and the next” in reference to the grid of New York City’s Streets.
-They were found in 19 locations below Union Square.
+Lawrence Weiner (1942–2021, b.
+New York City, NY) created NYC Manhole Covers, functional manhole covers that read: “in direct line with another and the next” in reference to the grid of New York City’s Streets.
+They can be found in 19 locations below Union Square.

 This exhibition was a collaboration with and made possible through the cooperation and support of Con Edison and Roman Stone.